SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 #### Adding Existing Users to your Portal

+As explained before, if a person already has a user account in the RC, they will show up when you try to create a user account under their name.
+There is one important cavat: only accounts that have a verified email address will show up.
+KIf you have a problem adding such an account, you may also contact user support.
 It is also possible for existing RC users to request membership to a portal on their own account, by clicking "edit portals" on their profile page:

 ![requesting portal membership](images/location_of_portal_membership.jpg "member of option location on user profile")